 Artificial intelligence has great potential for the public sector.
 Its ability to enhance planning, goal setting, and personalization of services, makes it essential to increasing the quality and efficiency of government services.
 In the appendix to the report, the report explores the future of AI technology in two major public areas - medical and education.

 The report details five specific use cases in the appendix section.
-McKinsey gave a visual description of three of these use cases.
+There is a visual description of three of these use cases.
 We have summarized these AI use cases in the section below:

 We have discussed how AI is solving real-world business problems and is gaining traction as a ubiquitous technology for businesses of all sizes and scale.
 The need of the hour is to recognize AI's unique value proposition, make it an integral part of business strategy, and realize its transformational benefits.